upwardsinc/upwards-android-challenge/README.md

 - Bugfixes & Improvements
 - Testing

-If you have any questions, don't hesitate to email them to your contact at WeeCare.
+If you have any questions, don't hesitate to email them to your contact at Upwards.
 Treat this task as an opportunity to showcase your Android, engineering, and design strengths.
 If you want to incorporate a Jetpack library, an MVP pattern, or multi-module project, go for it!
 Similarly, if you see a compelling case for more functionality or a more refined design, go ahead and make those improvements.
 At the same time, we understand you're busy and expect no more than few hours spent on this submission.